MasuRii/FBScrapeIdeas/CONTRIBUTING.md

 ## Coding Conventions

-(Specify any coding style guides, linting rules, or formatting preferences here.
-For now, follow standard Python practices and aim for readable code.)
+For now, follow standard Python practices and aim for readable code.

 ## Contact